Quansight-Labs/jupyter-a11y-mgmt/docs/CODE_OF_CONDUCT.md

-# Repository Code of Conduct
+# This project's Code of Conduct

 The `jupyter-a11y-mgmt` repository is a part of the Project Jupyter community.
 As such, it follows [Project Jupyter's Code of Conduct](https://jupyter.org/conduct/).